coderefinery/git-intro/_episodes/04-branches.md

 <br>
 <br>

-This is the result - discuss it:
+This is the result - discuss it with people around you:

 ![]({{ site.baseurl }}/img/gitink/git-merge-3.svg)